20+ Meatless Meals You Can Make from Your Pantry

 This helps keep our meals budget-friendly and plant-based.

-When we eat meatless dinners, we try to keep the word plant-based in mind.
+When my family eats meatless dinners, we try to keep the word plant-based in mind.
 This means that while pizza is technically meatless, it’s also not loaded with plants – unless we make it one of those pizzas that only moms like.

 Family-Friendly Meatless Meals